jeffpar/pcjs.v1/blog/2015/07/17/README.md

 completion.
 If you want to give it a spin yourself, start the machine below (click the "Run" button) and once it has finished booting, run SETUP from drive B, where the first Windows 95 diskette is already loaded.

+If, when it crashes (and it will), you're interested in examining the instructions that were executed prior to the crash, use the "m int on" Debugger command prior to starting the machine.
+That will trigger allocation of the instruction history buffer, which you can then dump at any time using the Debugger's "dh" command.

-NOTE: This is a pre-release version of Windows 95, as I don't currently have the RTM version on diskette.
+NOTE: The diskette images contain a pre-release version of Windows 95, as I don't currently have the RTM version on diskette.

 To be continued....